top of page

 The most researched technique in chiropractic — and why it changes everything about how we approach your spine.

-Most chiropractic care focuses on relieving your pain.
+Most chiropractic care in Toronto focuses on relieving your pain.
 CBP goes further: it identifies and corrects the structural cause of that pain — the abnormal spinal alignment that, left unaddressed, becomes permanent.
+At our downtown Toronto clinic we use CBP as our primary approach because managing symptoms without addressing structure is not a long term solution.

 What makes CBP different from regular Chiropractic?